Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 - A way to prove ROI before larger investments

-- Opportunities to optimise workflows before robot integration
+- Opportunities to optimize workflows before robot integration

 - The ability to scale automation incrementally, reducing disruption